-We put a picture of a large family as our featured image to emphasize the concept of insurable interest in the context of life insurance.
-If we look at this family, what would happen if either parent were to die?
+If we look at the average family, what would happen if either parent were to die?
 Maybe they both work or perhaps one parent stays at home to take care of the kids.
 Either way, if the primary wage earner died, the loss would be financial and emotional.
 The emotional loss is not necessarily quantifiable, but the financial loss is.
 That loss would be the “interest”.

 The same holds true for a stay at home or work from home parent.
 If the parent who watches the kids all day were to die, who will take care of the kids?
 Even if a parent has no income, the value of their services in and around the home are an “interest”.